All the weekend's CCFL Results

 Division 1 Saturday

-Ballymahon 2 Camlin Utd 4; Castlepollard Celtic 2 Grange Utd 1; UCL Harps 7 Newtown FC 0;
+Camlin Utd 4 Castlepollard Celtic 2; Longford Wanderers 3 Grange Utd 3;

 Division 2